Documentation

 Getting Started

 AuditBuffet is a library of adversarially-tested audit prompts for AI-built applications.
-Each audit prompt is designed to run inside your existing AI coding tool — Claude Code, Cursor, Bolt, Lovable, v0, or any other tool — without requiring any plugins or integrations.
+Each audit prompt runs inside your existing AI coding tool — Claude Code, Cursor, Bolt, Lovable, v0, or any other tool — with your project open.
+No plugins, no integrations, no setup on AuditBuffet required.

 The audit prompt instructs your AI tool to inspect your project and produce a structured JSON telemetry block.
 You paste that JSON into AuditBuffet to get scored results, category breakdowns, and percentile rankings against other projects.